5 tips to beat hay fever

 Pollen count is an index which determines the amount of pollen in the air.
 The pollen count is usually included as part of your local weather forecast, though the national pollen levels can also be found online or through weather forecast apps for your smartphone.

-While the pollen count is high, keep the doors and windows of your home and car closed to keep out pollen.
+While the pollen count is high, keep your home and car doors and windows closed to keep out pollen.
 You may also adjust your air conditioner setting to recirculate air, rather than draw in pollen-filled outside air.

 Pollen counts are highest between 5 am and 10 am.
-As pollen is carried on the wind, it is most likely to be the highest on warm, dry, windy days.
+As pollen is carried on the wind, it is most likely to be found in the highest concentrations on warm, dry, and windy days.
 Stay indoors or limit outdoor time during those times, if possible.
-The pollen count drops after rainy spells, as the water washes the particles of pollen out of the air.
+The pollen count drops after rainy spells, as the water washes pollen particles out of the air.

 During the night, when the pollen count is lower, you can open your bedroom window to allow cool air to circulate.
 Not only can this prevent symptoms from exacerbating during the night, but it also provides an optimal sleeping environment.